Pai travel guide

 Lod Cave (Tham Lot) — 70km northwest (not easily done as a same-day trip from Pai without an early start).
 Thailand’s largest river cave — a guide is mandatory, and the route involves wading through sections.
 One of the most impressive cave experiences in the north.

 Mae Surin Waterfall — 30km south of Mae Hong Son (150km from Pai).
 Thailand’s highest waterfall (80m single drop) — a serious day trip but rewarding.
+Mae Hong Son itself is 3 hours from Pai and worth an overnight stay for the Shan-style temples and hill tribe trekking.
 Best October–November when the falls are fullest.

 Frequently Asked Questions